the son of notorious b.i.g. and faith evans takes hollywood | read | i-D

 All clothing Louis Vuitton.

 Coat Off-White C/O Virgil Abloh.
 Vest and trainers Givenchy by Riccardo Tisci.
-Tracksuit bottoms Adidas.
+Track pants Adidas.

 Text Colin Crummy